alejandroliu/0ink.net/_posts/2013-08-21-ssh-tricks.md

 TCPKeepAlive no
 </code></pre>

-Counterintuitively, setting this results in fewer disconnections from your host, as transient TCP problems can self-repair in ways that fly below SSH’s radar.
-You may not want to apply this to scripts that work via SSH, as “parts of the SSH tunnel going non-responsive” may work in ways you neither want nor expect!
+Counterintuitively, setting this results in fewer disconnections from your host, as transient TCP problems can self-repair in ways that fly below SSH's radar.
+You may not want to apply this to scripts that work via SSH, as "parts of the SSH tunnel going non-responsive" may work in ways you neither want nor expect!